ckeditor/ckeditor5/docs/framework/development-tools/package-generator/using-package-generator.md

 ## Choosing the method

-Currently there are two ways of how package generator works:
+Currently there are two modes of operation for package generator:
-* (default) that are based on ( {@link getting-started/legacy-getting-started/quick-start legacy installation methods} ) but can be build to support both,
+* the default way is based on the {@link getting-started/legacy-getting-started/quick-start legacy installation methods} and can build packages that support both current installation approach, the legacy one with DLLs and both at once.
-* behind `--without-legacy-methods` flag are based on imports only from `ckeditor5` package without support for legacy installation methods.
+* using the `--without-legacy-methods` flag will base the package on imports from the `ckeditor5` package only.
+It provides no support for legacy installation methods.

 ## Using the package